isabella232/document-services.en/help/usecases/reviews.md

 ## Creating Adobe API credentials

-Before starting the code, you must [create new credentials](https://www.adobe.com/go/dcsdks_credentials) for Adobe PDF Embed API and Adobe PDF Services API.
-PDF Embed API is completely free to use.
+Before starting the code, you must [create credentials](https://www.adobe.com/go/dcsdks_credentials) for Adobe PDF Embed API and Adobe PDF Services API.
+PDF Embed API is free to use.
 PDF Services API is free to use for six months, then you can switch to a [pay-as-you-go plan](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html) at just \$0.05 per document transaction.

 When creating credentials for PDF Services API, select the **Create personalized code sample** option and select Node.js for the language.
 Save the ZIP file and extract pdftools-api-credentials.json and private.key to the root directory of your Node.js Express project.

 ## Setting up a project and dependencies

-Set up your Node.js and Express project to serve static files from a folder named “public.”
-There are several ways to do this, depending on your preferences.
+Set up your Node.js and Express project to serve static files from a folder named “public”.
+You can do this in different ways, depending on your preferences.
 To get up and running quickly, you can use the [Express app generator](https://expressjs.com/en/starter/generator.html).
 Or if you'd like to keep things simple, you can [start from scratch](https://expressjs.com/en/starter/hello-world.html) and keep your code in a single JavaScript file.
 In the sample project linked above, you're using the one-file approach and keeping all of your code in index.js.

 Copy the `pdftools-api-credentials.json` and `private.key` files from the personalized code sample to the root directory of the project.
 Also, add them to the .gitignore file, if you have one, so your credential files are not accidentally sent to a repository.